anothermeer/Atmos-Terminal/README.md

 > How do you compile it even if you write in batch?

-bat to exe converter obviously.I'm still learning c#...
+bat to exe converter obviously.I'm still learning c++...